hwchen/keyring-rs/README.md

 A cross-platorm library and utility to manage passwords.

-Currently only supports Linux
+Currently supports Linux and OSX.

+Caveat for OSX support: special characters support is experimental.
+Please file and issue if this gives you trouble.

-Windows and OSX support soon.
+Windows support soon.